-Pathological Demand Avoidance is a term first used by child psychologist Elizabeth Newson in the 1980s.
+The term Pathological Demand Avoidance was first used by child developmental psychologist Elizabeth Newson in the 1980s.
 She proposed that pathological demand avoidance, or PDA for short, was a “personality profile” of some children on the autism spectrum.

 It’s now officially recognized by the National Autistic Society as a distinct type of ASD and gaining more recognition by medical professionals.

 Children with pathological demand avoidance have the same challenges as others with ASD.